Greetings, my friends, meeting and surpassing all audience expectations every day.

 So it's October 17th, 1965.

-National Review magazine founder and Conservative Party William F. Buckley and then Representative John Lindsay, who was a candidate of the Republican and Liberal parties.
+National Review magazine founder and conservative party William F. Buckley and then Representative John Lindsay, who was a candidate of the Republican and liberal parties, and the New York City controller, Abe Beam.

 You can't win this election, according to the current polls, yet you may very well defeat the Republican candidate.